 This course is designed to introduce learners to the key theories, assumptions, and practices underlying quantitative research methodology in preparation for conducting independent research.
 This course will enable students to critically understand quantitative research methodology and apply it appropriately to various fields and issues.
 Issues related to data collection, data computation, interpretation, and analysis, negotiating access to the field, ethics, and representation will be addressed.
 This course is structured for each student to design and conduct a quantitative study.

-Credit Hours: 3 Prerequisite: PSY 201 and MTH 104 Availability: Fall access to the field, ethics, and representation will be addressed.
-This course is structured for each student to design and conduct a qualitative study.
+Credit Hours: 3 Prerequisite: PSY 201 and MTH 104 Availability: Fall

 PSY/CJ 312 Qualitative Research Methods